Assyrian lion weights: Abydos weight

-The second discovery of a lion weight was in Abydos (modern Turkey), dated to the 5th century BCE.
+The second discovery of a lion weight (measuring 35.5cm long) was in Abydos (modern Turkey), dated to the 5th century BCE.
 It is currently in the British Museum, with ID number E32625.

 It contains an Aramaic inscription known as KAI 263 or CIS II 108.

 Susa weight

 A bronze lion weight discovered in 1901 at the Palace of Darius in Susa, dated to the 5th century BCE, is now in the Louvre with ID number Sb 2718.
 It is not inscribed.

 Khorsabad weight

 A similar discovery was made by Paul-Émile Botta in the 1840s at Khorsabad.
 It is currently in the Louvre, under ID number AO 20116.
-It measures 29cm high by 41cm long, and is not inscribed.
+It measures 29 cm high by 41 cm long, and is not inscribed.

-Despite the signifiant similarities to the other lions, Botta considered it was part of a door system, not a weight.
+Despite the significant similarities to the other lions, Botta considered it was part of a door system, not a weight.
 Botta wrote in his Monument De Ninive:

 Celte petite statue, comme je l'ai déjà dit, a été trouvée scellée sur une dalle qui pavait l'enfoncement formé par la saillie du taureau et du massif du côté droit de la porte F. Il y en a eu de semblables nonseulement de l'autre côté de cette porte, mais encore à tontes les grandes entrées du monument, car on retrouve les dales sur lesquelles elles étaient fixées; mais celle-ci est la seule qui n'ait pas disparu, et rien ne prouve mieux avec quelle avidité on a, lors de la destruction des édifices, enlevé tout ce qui avait quelque valeur.
 Ce lion est représenté couché, les pattes antérieures en avant, sur une base carrée audessous de laquelle est une forte tige conique qui pénétrait dans un trou du pavé.
 La statue est massive, et fondue d'une seule pièce avec la plinthe et l'anneau qui s'élève au milieu du dos.
 Elle a quarante-deux centimètres de long.

+(This small statue, as I have already said, was found sealed on a slab which paved the depression formed by the projection of the bull and the massif on the right side of door F. There were similar ones not only on the other side of this door, but also at all the large entrances of the monument, because we find the slabs on which they were fixed; but this one is the only one which has not disappeared, and nothing better proves with what avidity, during the destruction of the buildings, everything of any value was removed.
+This lion is represented lying down, its forelegs forward, on a square base below which is a strong conical rod which penetrated a hole in the pavement.
+The statue is massive, and cast in a single piece with the plinth and the ring which rises in the middle of the back.
+It is forty-two centimeters long.)